 In the normal course of events, you won’t see water coming from the exhaust system of the vehicle.
 But if you notice that your tailpipe is leaking water out from it, then it means your exhaust system must have water inside it.
 This is no reason to be alarmed because the cause is not always a big deal.

 In most of these situations, it will be no big deal.
-The worst that you’ll need to do is replace a small component or two which will cost you a few hundred dollars.
-And below are some common causes of water coming from exhaust in normal and dangerous condition:
+The worst case would normally be that you would have to replace a small component or two which will cost you a few hundred dollars.
+Below are some common causes of water coming from the exhaust in normal and abnormal conditions.

 After your engine has just performed the internal combustion process, there is a carbon dioxide and water mixture that forms as a result.
 Once your engine has been given some time to cool down, there are remaining exhaust gasses which leave the chamber and come out of the tailpipe.

 When the exhaust system emits toxic carbon gases, the catalytic converter is responsible for reducing the size of these gases before they come out from the tailpipe.
-This allows the vehicle to be a bit more environmentally friendly while reducing the risk of harming other people in the process.
+This allows the vehicle to be more environmentally friendly while reducing the risk of harming other people in the process.

 If you live in an environment with cold temperatures, you can expect to see water coming from your exhaust.
 The components of an engine normally need a little bit of time to let the oil circulate through them in order to cool them down.

 It can be serious when bad pistons are causing water to come from your tailpipe.
 You’ll know if the pistons or its rings are the cause because you will also see smoke come out of the tailpipe in addition to the water.